smallstep/certificates/docs/revocation.md

    [...]
    </pre></code>

-7. Other ways to revoke a Certificate
+8. Other ways to revoke a Certificate

-   Use the original certificate and key and authorize the revoke request using mTLS (doesn't require a provisioner).
+   Use the certificate and key.
+This method does not require a provisioner because it uses the certificate and key to authenticate the request.

    <pre><code>
    <b>$ step ca revoke --cert localhost.crt --key localhost.key</b>